Ditching the Back Seat Driver

 “No, of course not,” Zadie said.
 “These pants cost me two hundred and fifty dollars.”

-“They’re cool,” said Folasade Adeoso, an influencer with 86,000 followers, the day she first pulled the pants on and pranced on a pretend runway at her yoga studio.
+“They’re cool,” said Folasade Adeoso, an influencer with 86,000 followers, the day she demonstrated the pants prancing on a pretend runway at her yoga studio.

 “That’s an arm and a leg,” Barron said about the bleeding-edge pants designed to make you bleed money.